zfbrasil/doctrine-money-module/README.md

 Enable the module by adding `ZFBrasil\DoctrineMoneyModule` key to your `application.config.php` file.

-To enable usage with Doctrine ORM and/ or Doctrine ODM MongoDB copy the config/doctrine-money-module-orm.php.dist and/ or the config/doctrine-money-module-odm-mongoodb.php.dist to your config/autoload dir.
+To enable usage with Doctrine ORM and/ or Doctrine ODM MongoDB copy `config/doctrine-money-module-orm.php.dist` and/ or `config/doctrine-money-module-odm-mongoodb.php.dist` to your config/autoload directory without the .dist extension.